 Although we think of retirement as a specific point in time, it is really a process.
 This process has key retirement dates that begin just before age 60 and end just after you turn 70.
 Understanding what those milestones are is vital in determining when you can collect retirement benefits and what sort of retirement you can afford.
 Here is a list of milestones in chronological order:

-59.5 – once you reach the age of 59.5, the IRS will no longer levy a 10% penalty for withdrawing funds from your IRA or 401k.
+That’s right, you get to celebrate a half birthday again.
+Once you reach the age of 59.5, the IRS will no longer levy a 10% penalty for withdrawing funds from your IRA or 401k.
 If you’re taking funds from a traditional IRA or 401k (as opposed to a Roth), the withdrawal will still be taxed as income, but the IRS will no longer tack on a penalty.

-At age 65, your standard deduction also increases, so if you don’t itemize, you’ll get a bit of a tax break.
+At 65, your standard deduction also increases, so if you don’t itemize, you’ll get a bit of a tax break.

-65 to 67 – full retirement age for Social Security.
-At this point, you’ll receive your full Social Security benefit, although the benefit can increase beyond this amount if you delay further as detailed below.
+The Social Security Administration considers full retirement age (or FRA) to be anywhere from 65 – 67.
+At this point, you’ll receive your full Social Security benefit.
+Keep in mind, the benefit can increase beyond this amount if you delay further as detailed below.

 Be aware that failure to take your RMD can lead to a penalty of 50% of the amount you should have taken.
 Your retirement plan should include these RMDs to account for the taxes associated with the withdrawal (because withdrawals are taxable).
 Depending upon your specific situation, retirement income planning can help you efficiently manage RMDs in retirement.

-In addition to the above milestones, your plan may have additional key retirement dates.
-Those who have pensions – like Federal Government employees – should understand how pensions are calculated, and there are also esoteric rules around Social Security and spousal benefits.
-Still, if you start with the milestones above and then dig into the particulars of your situation, you’ll have taken an essential step in understanding when you can retire.
+It’s good to keep the above milestones in mind as you plan.
+In addition, your plan may have key retirement dates.
+Those who have pensions – like Federal Government employees – should understand how pensions are calculated.
+There are also esoteric rules around Social Security and spouses receiving benefits.